 The PMOI's fears for Ashraf residents heightened as of July 1, 2010, when the Iraqi Security Forces assumed full physical control over Ashraf.
 That transfer occurred and the U.S. military post near the camp closed, although U.S. forces in Iraq continued to periodically visit the camp to monitor conditions and mentor Iraqi forces there.
 On April 2, 2011, with a U.S. military unit overseeing the rotation, the Iraqi government changed the Iraq Security Forces (ISF) brigade that guards Ashraf, triggering PMOI warnings that the troops might move against Ashraf residents.
-According to a timeline prepared by PMOI supporters in Washington, D.C. the U.S. unit departed on April 7.
+According to a timeline prepared by PMOI supporters in Washington, DC, the U.S. unit departed on April 7.
 Clashes between the Iraqi force and camp residents took place on April 8; U.N.
 High Commissioner for Human Rights Navanethem Pillay largely confirmed PMOI claims that 35 Ashraf residents were killed and that Iraqi forces were at fault.
 The State Department issued a statement attributing the deaths to the actions of Iraq and its military, although noting that the U.S. government may not have had complete facts about what transpired.
 After the clash, Iraqi officials reiterated its commitment to close Ashraf at the end of 2011 (following a scheduled full U.S. withdrawal from Iraq), but said such closing would be done in co-operation with the United Nations and other international organizations.
 On May 16, 2011, the United States offered to help relocate camp residents before Iraq closes it and, in early July 2011, U.S. Ambassador to Iraq Jim Jeffrey called on the Ashraf residents to disband and seek refugee status elsewhere in Iraq as part of a solution, but the group appears to be refusing to take those steps.
+On September 26, 2011, the EU named Belgian diplomat Jean De Ruyt as an adviser to EU foreign policy chief Catherine Ashton on the Camp Ashraf issue.

 In the aftermath of the April 8 clashes, H.Res.
 231 was introduced, calling on the President to undertake "all necessary and appropriate steps" to ensure the safety and protection of the Ashraf residents.
-It has 18 cosponsors as of June 28, 2011.
+It has 18 co-sponsors as of June 28, 2011.
 Another bill, H.Res.
 332, introduced June 24, 2011, calls for a congressional investigation of the incident; it has 9 co-sponsors thus far.